 The American Association of Orthodontists recommends that all children have an orthodontic screening no later than age 7.

 Treatment During the adolescent growth spurt period provides an opportunity to favorably influence the facial profile in a growing child.
 Once growth of the facial bones is complete, correction of jaw discrepancies usually requires surgery.
-For this reason, early treatment may save considerable time, money and the need for patients to undergo surgery.
+For this reason, early treatment may save considerable time, money, and eliminate the need for surgery.

 Early care can offer the following benefits:

 - Guide the jaws and erupting teeth into more favorable positions.

 - Improve the growth and alignment of the jaws.

 - Preserve space for the permanent teeth.